Care at NUH

 Normal bowel movements differ between people.
 Some may have up to three bowel movements a day, while others may go days between movements.
 Constipation can result from various factors like insufficient water intake, low fibre consumption, and lack of physical activity.
 Additionally, medical conditions such as high calcium levels or hormonal imbalances might contribute to constipation.

-Diarrhoea is most commonly due to benign causes, such as a viral infection (gastroenteritis) or lactose intolerance, particularly common among Asians.
+Diarrhoea is most commonly due to benign causes, such as a viral infection (gastroenteritis) or lactose intolerance, and is particularly common among Asians.
 However, persistent diarrhoea should prompt evaluation for more serious underlying causes, such as chronic infectious causes, inflammatory bowel disease and spurious diarrhoea from colorectal cancer.

 If you have new-onset constipation that is persistent, you should undergo evaluation, including colonoscopy for colorectal cancer.